open-reception/website/src/content/docs/research/problem-analysis.md

 We conduct this conversation via video conference or telephone.

-During the course of the project, we conduct solution interviews that last about 30 minutes.
+During the course of the project, we conduct solution interviews that last about 15 to 30 minutes.
 Participation in these is optional.

 ## How can I participate?